JuliaKatomena/Integrated-energy-grid/README.md

 2. Launch Jupyter Notebook
 3. Open files and run all cells in order.
 The notebooks will load the required data and execute the model setup and optimization steps.

+## License
+Copyright (c) 2025 Julia Perkowska and contributors
+All rights reserved.

+This code is provided for academic evaluation purposes only.
+It may not be copied, modified, or reused without explicit permission from the authors.